prabhat1417/event-management-server/README.md

 1. Clone this repository to your local environment.

-2. Place the extracted folder named "event-management-server" in the "htdocs" directory of your XAMPP.
+2. Extract the zip folder named "event-management-server" and place it in the "htdocs" directory of your XAMPP.

 3. The default URL is "http://localhost/event-management-server".